Why has my veterinarian prescribed this medicine?

 How do I store this medicine?

-Keep this medicine out of reach of children.
+- Keep this medicine out of reach of children.
 Store this medicine in a cool, dry place at room temperature.
 Store away from heat and direct sunlight.
-Do not store this medicine in the bathroom, near the kitchen sink or in damp places.
-The medicine may break down if exposed to heat or moisture.

 Potential side effects